Completeness of Exponentials and Beurling's Theorem on $\mathbb{R}^n$ and $\mathbb{T}^n$: On the Euclidean space

 \section{On the Euclidean space $\R^n$}

 This section is broadly divided into two subsections.
 In the first subsection our aim is to prove some results on density of exponentials in certain Banach spaces of functions on $\R^n$ (Theorem \ref{several density} and Theorem \ref{Lp dense}).
 We will use Beurling's result on $\R$ (Theorem \ref{ber-th}) for proving these results.
-In the second subsection, we will use the exponential density results from the first subsection to prove several variable analogues (Theorem \ref{several beurling} and Theorem \ref{beurlinglp}) of Beurling's one-variable result (Theorem \ref{ber-th}).
-In this way the results on density of exponentials are equivalent to Beurling's theorem.
+In the second subsection, we will use the exponential density result from the first subsection to prove a several variable analogue (Theorem \ref{several beurling}).
+Finally, we will apply Theorem \ref{several beurling} to prove a generalisation (\textcolor{black}{Corollary} \ref{Beurling lp}) of Beurling's result.

-First we will restate Beurling's result in a way similar to Levinson's Theorem (see \cite{BRS}).
-Here the Fourier transform $\widehat{\mu}$ of a complex Borel measure $\mu$ on $\R$ is defined by
+First we will restate Beurling's result in a way similar to Theorem 1.1 of \cite{BRS}. \begin{Lem} Let $\psi:[0,\infty)\rightarrow [0,\infty)$ be an increasing function such that